The 20 Best Salivary Duct Stones Doctors Near Me in Hawaii, US

 Languages Spoken:

-Lovina Sabnani is an Otolaryngologist in Hilo, Hawaii.
+Lovina Sabnani is an Otolaryngologist practicing medicine in Hilo, Hawaii.
 Dr. Sabnani is rated as an Experienced provider by MediFind in the treatment of Salivary Duct Stones.
-Her top areas of expertise are Otitis, Throat Cancer, Laryngeal Cancer, and Nasal Polyps.
-Dr. Sabnani is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Otitis, Laryngeal Cancer, Throat Cancer, and Nasal Polyps.

 Showing 1-9 of 9